Smart Couples Finish Rich: 9 Steps to Creating a Rich Future for You and Your Partner by David Bach is a personal finance book published in 2001.

 - A Money Date is a designated time during which the two of you agree to discuss your financial life and work on it

-- A Money Date does not have to be stressful; it should be fun to evaluate your position in relation to your goals and see how close you are to your dreams
+- Does not have to be stressful; it should be fun to evaluate your position in relation to your goals and see how close you are to your dreams

 Check out more Business / Finance posts!